 Hi, my name is Kimberly.

-I am the nature-based psychotherapist (CO #12840), naturalist, and facilitator behind Colorado Ecotherapy Institute, an entity I founded to serve my community with what I believe we need to be resilient and rooted beings -relationship with body and nature.
+I am the contemplative eco-psychotherapist (CO #12840), naturalist, and facilitator behind Colorado Ecotherapy Institute, an entity I founded to serve my community with what I believe we need to be resilient and rooted beings - relationship with body, place, nature, and soul.
 I am really glad you are here.

 I believe the relationship between the human body and the earth body is ancient and vital to our modern-day wellness.